AlexanderAberg/heritage-housing/README.md

 <img src="assets/images/amiresponsive.png" alt='Responsive Screens'>

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

 ## Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.